 Assumption: Although both members invest the same total contribution the effects of time almost doubled the return for Member 1.

 RMOs are amongst the very few health sector employees to have 6% employer superannuation contributions available – courtesy of NZRDA’s negotiations on our member’s behalf we unashamedly cry!

-The RDA has a scheme that is transportable, allows us to suspend contributions for up to 2 years (and longer by agreement) in case we need to go overseas for instance.
+The RDA has a scheme that is flexible, for example allows us to suspend contributions for up to 2 years (and longer by agreement) in case we need to go overseas for instance.
 If you want more information on the scheme, please email email@example.com.